ELIXIR-Belgium/BioContainers_for_training/Galaxy/README.md

 - [Slides](https://galaxyproject.github.io/training-material/topics/contributing/tutorials/create-new-tutorial-slides/slides.html#1)
 - [Writing content in Markdown](https://galaxyproject.github.io/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.html)

-## From idea to a running galaxy container
+## From idea to a running galaxy container for training

 ### 1. Create your workflow on a running Galaxy instance

 When the Docker image is being built, the nessevary tools for the tutorial will be installed from one or multiple `.ga` files in the workflow folder.
 This  means that tools which are not covered in a workflow, will not be installed.
-At the same time a container will always contain the correct version.
-Learn more about how you can extract a Workflow from a history [here](https://galaxyproject.org/learn/advanced-workflow/extract/).
+This also means that a container will always contain the correct version of a tool including its dependencies.
+Learn more about how you can extract a workflow from a history [here](https://galaxyproject.org/learn/advanced-workflow/extract/).
 The available tools for galaxy can be found in the [toolshed](https://toolshed.g2.bx.psu.edu/.
 The workflow will be used ase base for building the tutorial.

 ### 2. Create a Zenodo record with the input data